Tommertom/coderBOT/docs/business-pitch.md

 **AI Assistance On-The-Go**
 - GitHub Copilot CLI at your fingertips
-- Claude CLI for complex problem-solving
+- Claude AI for complex problem-solving
+- Google Gemini for multimodal AI assistance
 - Cursor CLI integration for intelligent coding
 - Full terminal access for any CLI tool you use